Photo: Wikimedia Commons

 - Wheelchair access: Most cruise lines can accommodate wheelchairs on tenders in calm conditions, but may restrict tender access in rough seas.
 Contact your cruise line's accessibility team before booking.

-- Mobility aids: Walkers and scooters may need to be folded/collapsed for tender boarding.
+- Mobility aids: Walkers and scooters may need to be folded or collapsed for tender boarding.
 Crew will assist.

 - Transfer risk: Stepping from a moving tender to a pier requires balance and mobility.
 Crew assist, but conditions vary.